Board & Staff

 Andrea Wiebe, Donor Engagement Coordinator

 Andrea joined the iDE Canada team in 2021.
-She is an alumni of Menno Simons College and has many years of experience working and volunteering for nonprofits.
-She has coordinated a variety of programs from support groups to summer camp.
+She is an alumni of Menno Simons College and has over a decade of experience working for and supporting nonprofits.
+Andrea has experience developing and coordinating a variety of programs from support groups to summer camp.
+She loves opening her mailbox to something delightful and is excited to connect with you about the good work you make possible through your support of iDE Canada.

 Allison Enns, Program Manager